 Obama did say he would discuss the matter further with Rhodes, founder of the Iowa Tea Party, after the event.
 And the duo was spotted in an animated conversation a few moments later.

 Let’s suppose you got some time with the President — is this the single issue you’d bring up?
 The most important?
 We hope not.
-Not Trillions in new debt, or your own 6 steps to solve the debt, or the abused commerce clause, or even the myth of the surplus — the biggest pressing issue is an alleged comment by the VP?
-Seriously?

 In tennis you’d call this an unforced error — opportunity wasted.

 The Political Side